 Water Oak/Whisper Bend Homeowner Association Board of Directors Announcements

-The next regular Board of Directors meeting is scheduled for 6:00 PM on Tuesday, March 9, 2021.
+The next regular Board of Directors meeting is scheduled for 6:00 PM on Tuesday, May 11, 2021.
 It will be via a Zoom conference call.
-Here is the agenda.

 The County paved all the roads in Whisper Bend during the week of February 22nd.
 Please read this letter from President Antaeus Balevre about keeping our new streets looking good.